Lanfirus/Time-Tracking-System/README.md

 # How to run project:
 ## Deployment:
 1. Download and unzip the archive with the project or clone using Git.
 2. Create "time_tracking" scheme in MySQL using "db_creation.sql" file in root folder or using DBInitializer utility program (see Additional information section below).
+Database connection properties could be found in ua.training.tts.constant.DBParameters.java file.
+By default login: admin and password: admin are used there.
 3. Istall maven http://www.apache-maven.ru/install.html
 4. In project directory open command line
 5. Enter command "mvn tomcat7:run"